JamesHands18/Project3/README.md

 ![Dropdown](static/images/dropdown-options.jpg "dropdown")

-The solution was to use a bubble sort method with a sliced methodology with the option coded to reverse where necessary for top or bottom 5 records as disctated by the user selection in the drop down selections.
+The solution was to use a bubble sort method with a sliced methodology with the option coded to reverse where necessary for top or bottom 5 records as dictated by the user selection in the drop down selections.

 ![Bar Chart Example](static/images/Bar-Chart-Example.jpg "bar-chart")